-The most significant change in the washer/dryer market has been the move away from top-load washers and dryers in favor of front-load machines.
-There's a practical reason for this trend-- front-load machines tend to clean and dry more effectively than their top-load counterparts.
+The most significant change in the washer and dryer market has been the move away from agitator top load washers and dryers in favor of high efficiency front-load washing machines.
+There's a practical reason for this trend-- front load machines tend to clean and dry more effectively than their top load counterparts.
+We summarized the key differences between top load and front load washers under 8 topics and ranked these technologies in our extensive review.

 But washer style isn't the only factor that determines cleaning power, or even the most important.